radiusmethod/kxd/README.md

 This command will display a list of available contexts in your current kubeconfig file.
 Select the one you want to switch to.

-### Listing Current Kubeconfig or Kubernetes Context
+### Getting Current Kubeconfig or Kubernetes Context

-To list the currently set Kubeconfig or Kubernetes Context, use the following commands:
+To get the currently set Kubeconfig or Kubernetes Context, use the following commands:

 ```bash
 kxd f c